-If you want to launch your mortgaging business, you will have to meet a range of requirements in order to obtain a Georgia mortgage broker license.
+You need to meet a range of requirements in order to get licensed.
 They ensure you fit the standards of the state for conducting such professional activities.

 - Business plan

-- Organizational and management chart
+- Organizational chart

 - Resident/Registered Agent information